EastonLee/TodoPomo/README.md

 ![TodoPomo](images/TodoPomo.gif)

-When editing "To Do Tasks" file, you can start a Pomodoro with a task name by placing cursor in the task line and pressing ALT + S shortcut or clicking the green play button at the bottom right corner.
+When editing "To Do Tasks" file, you can start a Pomodoro with a task name by placing cursor in the task line and pressing SHIFT + ALT + S shortcut or clicking the green play button at the bottom right corner.

 TodoPomo provides you background white noise when working, you can change it or disable it.